SEALING RECORDS & EXPUNCTIONS

 Following completion of probation for a Class B DWI, a person can petition the Court to have the person’s record sealed provided (1) the person has successfully completed probation, and (2) has never been previously convicted or placed on deferred adjudication for another offense greater than a traffic citation punishable by a fine only.
 Section 4, 411.0731.

 What differs here is the applicable waiting period.
 If the person had ignition interlock on the person’s vehicle for at least six months as a condition of probation, the waiting period to petition for nondisclosure is two years from the date probation was completed.
 If the person completed probation, but did not have ignition interlock on the person’s vehicle as a condition of probation, the waiting period is five years from the date probation was completed.
 Section 4, 411.0731(f)(1)(2).

 Now, sealing records is an option for some offenses where a person has done jail time, instead of probation.
 Section 5, 411.0735.
-Provided the person has (1) never been previously convicted or placed on deferred adjudication for another offense greater than a traffic citation punishable by a fine only; and (2) two years have passed since the person was released from jail, a person may now petition the court to have his record sealed.
+Provided the person has (1) never been previously convicted or placed on deferred adjudication for another offense greater than a traffic citation punishable by a fine only; and (2) two years have passed since the Court sentenced the person to time-served on the charge, a person may now petition the court to have his record sealed.
 Section 5, 411.075(b)(2), (d)(2).

 There is a minor difference from the above where the offense the person received jail time for is a Class B DWI.
 However, the person might now still be able to have his record sealed.
 Section 6, 411.0736.